 Beta is the Linux-based high-performance computing (HPC) test cluster available to all researchers at the University of Michigan.
 Beta will provide a testing environment for the transition to a new job scheduler, Slurm.
-Slurm will be used on Great Lakes; the Armis HIPAA-aligned cluster; and a new resource called “Lighthouse” which will succeed the Flux Operating Environment in early 2019.
+Slurm will be used on the Great Lakes cluster; the Armis HIPAA-aligned cluster; and a new resource called “Lighthouse” which will succeed the Flux Operating Environment in early 2019.

 The Beta test cluster is available to all Flux users, who can login via ssh at ‘beta.arc-ts.umich.edu’.
 Beta has its own /home directory, so users will need to create or transfer any files they need, via scp/sftp or Globus.